-Statement of Intent in order to receive a Room Selection
+Statement via this Survey Monkey link by March 1 in order to receive a Room Selection

 Residence Life Office cannot “hold” a space during fall semester for students scheduled to return to campus in the spring.

-If you will be studying abroad fall of 2017, you only need to submit a
+If you will be studying abroad fall of 2018, you only need to submit your

-Statement of Intent.
 Then, around next Halloween we will email you asking for your housing, roommate and meal plan preferences.
 We will then assign you to a space according to what is available.
 You do NOT need to attend Room Selection.
-If you desire to live off campus when you return in the spring of 2018, you should submit a
+If you desire to live off campus when you return in the spring of 2019, you should submit an

 SUBSTANCE-FREE HOUSING SELECTION

 Currently, Hendrix offers Brown House as a substance-free living option.
 To live in Brown House, you must be committed to a substance-free lifestyle.
 Our intention is to provide space for a community made up of individuals who consciously want to keep the primary and secondary effects of